 BBH invests cash remaining in clients' accounts in one of several cash management options.
 These options are selected for clients by RMs based on factors including but not limited to: (i) the amount of the client's investable assets; (ii) the type of account services provided (e.g., advisory, banking, custody, and/or trust services); and (iii) the RM's understanding of the client's needs and objectives.
 The cash management options include any appropriate money market instrument, including but not limited to a government money market fund and a common or collective trust fund (a "Money Market Fund") (which could be managed and sponsored by BBH or its affiliates, a "BBH Money Market Fund"), U.S. Treasury bills, commercial paper, banker's acceptances, time deposits, overnight time deposits, certificates of deposits, short-term tax-exempt obligations, and other cash equivalents (collectively, "Short-Term Investments").
 BBH will not charge its investment advisory fee on such assets; however, clients will bear certain fees associated with the Short-Term Investments which may be payable to BBH if permitted under applicable law.
 For instance, as a shareholder of a Money Market Fund, a client, along with other shareholders, will bear a proportionate share of the Money Market Fund's expenses (as described above under the section entitled "FEES: Investment in Funds").
 In the case of a BBH Money Market Fund, such expenses will be payable to BBH or its affiliates for its provision of investment management, administrative, and other services to the fund.
-Unless otherwise instructed by a client, cash that is not invested in a BBH Money Market Fund will be held uninvested in the client's account.
+Unless otherwise instructed by a client, if the client has appointed BBH as custodian, end of day cash will be invested in the BBH Money Market Fund if received prior to the 4:30PM ET cut off time for such investment.
+On any business day that cash is deposited in the client's account after 4:30PM (i.e., late day cash) will be held on deposit with BBH uninvested until the following business day, unless the client has contracted with BBH to provide other Cash Management Services (e.g., an overnight sweep) with respect to late day or uninvested cash.